-- Governors are expected to attend meetings whenever possible if unable to attend a meeting, apologies should be forwarded to the Trust Secretary and/or meeting organiser as soon as possible. - Governors are expected to attend meetings on time if anticipated will be late, the Trust Secretary and/or meeting organiser should be informed as soon as possible. - Governors are expected to stay for the duration of the meeting (starting and ending meetings on time). - All mobile phones are expected to be switch off for the duration of the meeting. - Respect and value that everyone is different and will think differently, with Governors being expected to embrace people's differing views. - Governors are expected to actively listen and be receptive. - When seeking clarification and/or raising a question, Governors are asked to raise their hand and wait until the Chair invites the question (refraining from interrupting the speaker until the appropriate time). - One person should speak at a time and, when available, use a microphone. - When speaking, Governors are expected to use polite, plain and simple language, taking care not to talk for too long or too hastily.

-- In the event that a speaker is not understood, politely request them to repeat or provide a further explanation of what they are saying.
+- Governors are expected to attend meetings whenever possible if unable to attend a meeting, apologies should be forwarded to the Trust Secretary and/or meeting organiser as soon as possible and at least three hours before the meeting start time (to enable apologies to be formally recorded). - Governors are expected to attend meetings on time if anticipated will be late, the Trust Secretary and/or meeting organiser should be informed as soon as possible. - Governors are expected to stay for the duration of the meeting (starting and ending meetings on time). - All mobile phones are expected to be switched off for the duration of the meeting. - Respect and value that everyone is different and will think differently, with Governors being expected to embrace people's differing views. - Governors are expected to actively listen and be receptive. - When seeking clarification and/or raising a question, Governors are asked to raise their hand and wait until the Chair invites the question (refraining from interrupting the speaker until the appropriate time). - One person should speak at a time and, when available, use and speak clearly into a microphone. - When speaking, Governors are expected to use polite, plain and simple language, taking care not to talk for too long or too hastily. - In the event that a speaker is not understood, Governors are to politely request them to repeat or provide a further explanation of what they are saying.
 It is likely that other attendees will also benefit from this request. - Governors are encouraged to actively participate in meetings.
-Even if not a confident speaker, other attendees often feel assured that attendees are engaged and are actively following the meeting discussion by positive behaviours e.g. nodding head gestures etc. - Governors should not use abbreviations with words being spoken in full, e.g. Accident and Emergency rather than A&E. - Governors must treat any information which they receive as confidential, and must not disclose it to any third party without the express permission of an authorised representative of the Trust. - Governors are expected to be polite and respectful at all time.
-If you disagree with a point/issue that is made, ensure that your disagreement is in relation to this point/issue only and not with any individual involved.
+Even if not a confident speaker, other attendees often feel assured that attendees are engaged and are actively following the meeting discussion by positive behaviours e.g. nodding head gestures etc. - Governors should avoid using abbreviations with words being spoken in full, e.g. Accident and Emergency rather than A&E. - Governors must treat any information which they receive as confidential, and must not disclose it to any third party without the express permission of an authorised representative of the Trust. - Governors are expected to be polite and respectful at all time.
+If a Governor disagrees with a point/issue that is made, they must ensure that their disagreement is in relation to this point/issue only and not with any individual involved.